OmarSolimanDev/Deploying-CI-CD-On-Kubernetes-cluster-Using-Terraform/README.md

 8. Change directory to `jenkins_deployment` by typing `cd ./jenkins_deployment`

+13. Inside the bastion host create the namespace that jenkins will run on `kubectl create namespace`

 9. Now run the following command to start all deploymet and service files. `kubectl create -Rf .`<br />

 10. wait 1-2 minutes for the the jenkins pod to be running then run `kubectl get svc -n master`<br />